 All registered students are eligible to use the Health Center.
 All students are required to have an admission physical, current PPD skin test, and immunizations on file in the Health Center, which is open Monday through Friday, 8:30 a.m. to 4:30 p.m.

-The Office of Intercultural Student Life and Global Programming (ISLGP) provides educational and social programs that promote diversity and global awareness on campus.
-The office works with students, faculty and staff, and the greater York community to encourage the exploration of all cultures.
-These inclusive programs empower students to have a more active role in their holistic development.
-ISLGP also oversees two offices dedicated to cultural diversity: The Office of Spiritual Life and The Doris and Bernard Gordon Center for Jewish Student Life.
+The Office of Intercultural Student Life and Global Programming (ISLGP) creates educational and social programs that promote diversity and global awareness on campus.
+Our office also provides international student services.
+The office works with students, faculty and staff, and the greater York community to encourage the exploration of all cultures and intersectional identities.
+Our inclusive programming challenges students to take a more active role in their holistic development.
+ISLGP also manages the York Cares Food Pantry and Regalia Loan program for students experiencing basic needs insecurity.
+Additionally, ISLGP oversees The Office of Spiritual Life and The Doris and Bernard Gordon Center of Jewish Student Life.

 Residence Life at York College is an integral part of the college learning experience.
 The Residence Life program seeks to provide a comfortable, safe living environment in the form of traditional residence halls, suite and apartment-style living.
 Our residence facilities provide an experience that is conducive to supporting academic success, individual growth, and group interaction and development while seeking to promote ideals of respect, inclusion, understanding, and community.